 In the UK it's also available via Ocado for £70.

-Techlink 13600mAh Powerbank
+6. Techlink 13600mAh

 The Techlink 13600mAH is a powerful battery pack that can charge your iPhone up to 8.8 times.
-It has 2 USB ports, so you're free to charge your iPhone and an iPad at the same time if you wish.
+It has two USB ports, so you're free to charge your iPhone and an iPad at the same time if you wish.
 It comes with useful indicator lights that tell you when the power bank is low on charge as well.

-The Techlink power bank is designed to prevent overheating, overloading, over-charging, and short circuiting and comes with a 2 year warranty.
+The Techlink power bank is designed to prevent overheating, overloading, over-charging and short-circuiting, and comes with a 2-year warranty.

 This smart little cylinder packs a surprisingly large 3,550mAh in a body that's 102x23mm.

-It is affordable too, compared to high street prices.
+It's affordable too, compared to high-street prices.

-Anker Astro Power Bank E1 6700mAh
+10. Anker Astro Power Bank E1 6700mAh

 While we haven't personally tested this battery pack from Anker, it promises a powerful 6,700mAh, which is enough to charge an iPhone 7 or iPhone 6 twice, and an iPhone 7 Plus once.
 Anker prides itself on it being as small as a chocolate bar, which means it can fit easily in your pocket or bag.
-Plus, a durable exterior makes it drop proof.
+Plus, a durable exterior makes it drop-proof.